propelorm/Propel2/documentation/reference/model-criteria.markdown

 $publisher = $book->getPublisher(); // No additional query needed
 {% endhighlight %}

 So `joinWith()` is very useful to minimize the number of database queries.
-As soon as you see that the number of queries necessary to perform an action is proportional to the number of results, adding `With` after `join()` calls is the trick to get down to a more reasonnable query count.
+As soon as you see that the number of queries necessary to perform an action is proportional to the number of results, adding `With` after `join()` calls is the trick to get down to a more reasonable query count.

 ### Adding Columns ###